Training Offerings

 We’ll discuss some of the systems and mechanisms that fail and cover how to effectively investigate these types of fires.
 This session is designed to provide insurance professionals with the proper tools and perspective to evaluate a variety of fire scenarios and to utilize & manage the right experts on their cases.

-“Fire and Explosion Investigations That Sizzle” (1 Hour & 2 Hours CA TX CE Credit)
+“Fire and Explosion Investigations That Sizzle” (1 & 2 Hours CA TX CE Credit) (2 Hour OKLA CE Creidt)

 This program utilizes visually compelling fire cases to illustrate effective forensic fire investigations.
 The discussion evolves to the discussion of the evaluation of the expert and their findings.